iOS-Developers-Slack/Code-Of-Conduct/README.md

 #### Privacy
 - All conversations are private unless otherwise specified.
-  - The lone exception is in the event of seeking mediation or reporting behavior in volation of the code of conduct.
+  - The lone exception is in the event of seeking mediation or reporting behavior in violation of the code of conduct.
 In this case conversations may be shared with a member of the administrative team who may in turn share it with the rest of the administrative team if discussion is required.

 - If you wish to share a conversation, or part of one, you must get permission from each person involved.